 where the parity operator $\hat{P}_{j + 1, k - 1} = \prod_{n=j + 1}^{k - 1} \hat{Z}_n$.
-In the Majorana-fermion formulation of the 1D TFIM, $\braket{\hat{C}_\text{q}}$ is the correlation between Majorana operators on sites $j,k$ of the chain \cite{SM}.
-Unlike local observables $\braket{\hat{Z}_j}$ or classical correlators $\braket{\hat{X}_j \hat{X}_{j + 1}}$ which may be finite and long-ranged for product states, $\braket{\hat{C}_\text{q}}$ captures the quantum and even topological properties of the TFIM.
-To see this, we first show $\braket{\hat{C}_\text{q}}$ in the antiferromagnetic regime $g/J = 0.6$ (upper panel of Fig.~\ref{fig:3}D).
-Here we observe that $\braket{\hat{C}_\text{q}}$ is nearly zero at short range ($|j - k| \leq 12$) but suddenly increases for $|j - k| > 12$.
+In the Majorana-fermion formulation of the 1D TFIM, $\braket{\hat{C}_{jk}}$ is the correlation between Majorana operators on sites $j,k$ of the chain (see SM).
+We first show $\braket{\hat{C}_{jk}}$ in the antiferromagnetic regime $g/J = 0.6$ (upper panel of Fig.~\ref{fig:3}D).
+Here we observe that $\braket{\hat{C}_{jk}}$ is nearly zero at short range ($|j - k| \leq 12$) but suddenly increases for $|j - k| > 12$.
 This is a manifestation of the correlation between the exponentially localized edge modes at the ends of the open chain, which map onto the topological phase of a Majorana chain~\cite{Yates_PRB_2019, mi_mem_science_2022}.
-At the critical point $g/J = 1.0$ (lower panel of Fig.~\ref{fig:3}D), we observe that $\braket{\hat{C}_\text{q}}$ has a maximum at $|j - k| = 1$ instead and decays as a power law over distance, in close agreement with ground state calculations.
-In the SM, we also present $\braket{\hat{C}_\text{q}}$ in the paramagnetic regime where it decays exponentially due to the ground state resembling a product state (Fig.~S6), and entanglement entropy measurements showing logarithmic growth at the critical point (Fig.~S7 and Fig.~S11) \cite{SM}.
+At $g/J = 1.0$ (lower panel of Fig.~\ref{fig:3}D), we observe that $\braket{\hat{C}_{jk}}$ has a maximum at $|j - k| = 1$ instead and decays as a power law over distance, consistent with the critical behavior of the TFIM and in close agreement with ground state calculations.
+In the SM, we also present $\braket{\hat{C}_{jk}}$ in the paramagnetic regime where it decays exponentially due to the ground state resembling a product state (Fig.~S6), and entanglement entropy measurements showing logarithmic growth at the critical point (Fig.~S7 and Fig.~S11).